apache/mxnet/docs/tutorials/basic/reshape_transpose.md

 (1L, 3L, 2L, 2L, 64L, 64L) <!--notebook-skip-line-->

-Which splits up the third dimension into ```[2,2]```.
+This splits up the third dimension into ```[2,2]```.
 The other dimensions remain unchanged.
 In order to multiply the new dimensions with width and height, we can do a transpose and then use reshape with -3.
 ```
 x = x.transpose((0, 1, 4, 2, 5, 3))
 print x.shape